inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 - Other approaches: Bill Inmon, Data Vauld

 FACT TABLES
-- Contain meaurements, metrics or facts corresponding to a business process
+- Contain measurements, metrics or facts corresponding to a business process
 - Verbs such as Sales, Orders etc.

 DIMENSION TABLES